Slide

 Clean water is the goal.

-That’s why the Richland County is reminding everyone that PUPing is responsiblity as pet owners.
+That’s why Richland County is reminding everyone that PUPing is the responsibility of pet owners.
 It keeps our water clean AND the neighbors happy.

 Why Care About Dog Poo?